Teen privacy and parent trust

 - If you or your partner can’t be there when your child comes home from school, ask him to call to let you know he’s home.
 This is a reasonable request.

-- If you set some ground rules about what your child can do in free time, you won’t have to look over her shoulder all the time.
+- Set some ground rules about what your child can do in free time.
+This means you won’t have to look over your child’s shoulder all the time.
 Examples of ground rules might be limits on screen time, or the time you negotiate with her, or expect her, to be home on Saturday nights.

-- If you set up some expectations about what you need to know in the early years of adolescence, your child will carry these expectations through as he gets older.
+- Set up some expectations about what you need to know in the early years of adolescence.
+Your child will be more likely to carry these expectations through as he gets older.
 For example, he’ll be more likely to accept that you need to know where he’s going and when he’ll be home if he gets into the habit of sharing this information when he’s younger.

 Keeping in touch with your child